tcf2j/javascript-war-cardgame/README.md

 - When up and running, press the Play button to simulate a card game.
 - Inspect the webpage and head over to the console to see game details.
 - You can simulate as many games as you want.
+- Side Note -- AI Bob is a beast at the game.